karmakr0112/karmakr0112/README.md

 - 👋 Hi, I’m @karmakr0112
 - 👀 I’m interested in hacking
-- 🌱 I’m currently learning termux and kali
+- 🌱 I’m currently learning termux and kali linlux
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me abhilashsasikumar.in@gmail.comcom